Configuration

 The pillar values can be encrypted using GPG.

 The keypair (without passphrase) must be either setup or imported beforehand on the master node (or on masterless node).
-It is possible to change default location of gpgkeys using: gpg_keydir configuration option.

 To create encrypted secret: cat secret_file | gpg --armor --trust-model always -r pillargpg --encrypt --homedir ~/somewhere/the/keys